1. Who should try out for competitive soccer?

 b) a high volume of soccer, and

 c) training and competing with and against other focused, motivated, ability appropriate soccer players.

 Competitive players train regularly to develop soccer skills and training habits that will enable them to acquire a sense of mastery and competence (with a focus on long-term rather than short-term development), and to compete successfully in inter-club competitions.
 Teamwork, sportsmanship, life skills, and character development are cornerstones of MVSC’s Competitive Program.

 2. Can players who do not live in Mill Valley play on MVSC competitive teams?

 Yes.
 MVSC’s Competitive Program has a longstanding policy of open boundaries.
 With open boundaries, MVSC’s Competitive player pool has typically been comprised of 65-80% "in-area" players.
 The inclusion of out-of-area players has improved our competitive club by helping MVSC form teams comprised of ability-appropriate players, each of whom can regularly experience success, and benefit from and contribute to the developmental opportunities of our competitive teams and program.

 3. Who will coach the competitive teams?

 Experienced, professional coaches will coach all of our competitive teams.
-A list of the MVSC coaches, teams and their emails can be found HERE This list is updated as new teams form each spring.
+A list of the MVSC coaches, teams and their emails can be found on the MVSC Competitive Coaches page.
+This list is updated as new teams form each spring.

 4. What is the commitment level that’s expected to play competitive soccer?